Avril-Cui/seal-frontend/extension/README.md

 # ByeBuy Wishlist Chrome Extension

-A Chrome extension built with React and Tailwind CSS that adds Amazon products to your ByeBuy wishlist with a single click.
+A Chrome extension built with React and Tailwind CSS that adds Amazon products to your ByeBuy wishlist with reflection prompts to encourage mindful purchasing.

 ## Features

-- Collects comprehensive product metadata including:
+- **User Authentication** - Login with your ByeBuy account
+- **Reflection Questions** - Answer prompts before adding items:
+  - Why do you want this item?
+  - Is this a need or a want?
+  - Would Future-You approve?
+- **Collapsible UI** - Minimizes to a pig icon, expands on click
+- **Product Data Collection** - Automatically captures:
-  - Product title
+  - Product title, price, and images
-  - Price and currency
+  - Description and specifications
-  - Rating and review count
+  - ASIN, rating, availability, and more
-  - ASIN (Amazon product ID)
-  - Product description
-  - Brand
-  - Images
-  - Availability
-  - Product specifications
-  - Category breadcrumbs
-  - And more...

 ## Setup